-When parents first attend my RIE Parent/Infant Guidance Classes, I make a point of letting them know – crying is allowed here.
+When parents first attend my parent- infant guidance classes, I make a point of letting them know – crying is allowed here.
 I sense their relief.
 Gina from The Twin Coach wrote an insightful account of her visit to my class, but her observation that the babies “never once cried” was a rarity!
 Usually someone cries at least a little.
-At RIE we understand that babies cry and parents need not feel stressed or embarrassed about it.
+We understand that babies cry and parents need not feel stressed or embarrassed about it.

 ”Fortunately, babies come equipped with a repair kit, and can overcome the effects of stress through the natural healing mechanism of crying.
 Research has shown that people of all ages benefit from a good cry, and tears help to restore the body’s chemical balance following stress.” -Solter

 “… when a baby cries about something that’s not actually threatening, or something that is an unavoidable annoyance, she’s engaged in a natural and important endeavor.
 She’s having some feelings, and telling you about them.” -Wipfler

 “All healthy babies cry.
 We would worry if they didn’t cry – no infant can be raised without crying.
 Respond to the baby, reflecting that you are there and that eventually you will understand the reasons for the crying.” -Gerber

 “A growing number of psychologists believe that the healing function of crying begins at birth, and that stress-release crying early in life will help prevent emotional and behavioral problems later on.” -Solter